-At any given moment a homeschool mom has at least five things rolling around in her mind at once – laundry, dishes, lessons, how her kids’ education is matching up to traditional school, and dinner.
-Of course dinner.
-One thing you don’t have time to worry about is how to come up with new ideas for field trips this year.
-That’s why we put together a list of six fun, educational field trips for you and your kids to enjoy.
+As a homeschool parent, you’re probably wondering how you’re going to get everything you need to do done on any given day.
+Well, one thing you won’t need to worry about is how to come up with new ideas for field trips this year.
+We’ve put together a list of six fun and educational field trips for you and your kids to enjoy.

-Turn a nature walk outdoors into a leaf scavenger hunt by selecting a variety of trees that grow in your area, and start searching!
+Turn a nature walk outdoors into a leaf scavenger hunt by selecting a variety of trees that grow in your area, and start searching for fallen leaves!
 If you have a group, you can even divide the children into teams to see who can find all the different varietals.

 Visit a Local Farm

-Learning about where your food comes from and how it’s nurtured to grow is fascinating.
-Do some searching around your local community, and see if there are any berry farms, corn pastures, or even just locals who bring their goods to farmers’ markets.
+It’s fascinating to learn about where your food comes from and all the effort that goes into growing it.
+Do some searching around your local community to see if there are any berry farms, corn fields, or even local farmers’ markets.
 Use this time to show your children how God designed the earth to produce food naturally.

 Explore a Museum

-If your city has a free museum, get out and see what it has to offer!
-Many museums also offer discounts for children under a certain age, or even a day when admission is free for children.
+If your city has a museum, get out and see what your local community has to offer for learning opportunities!
+Many museums also offer discounts for children under a certain age or even free admission.

 Check Out a Pet Store

 Show your kiddos some real-life animals at the local pet store.
-Watch the lizards and snakes, peer in to see the fish showing off their colors, observe a few cute bunnies, and watch as their eyes light up.
+Watch the lizards and snakes, peer in to see the fish showing off their colors, observe a few cute bunnies, and watch as your child’s eyes light up.
 They’ll love the experience of being close to animals.
-Add some additional education to the trip by asking them to name the animals they saw and something they learned about each of them.
+Add some educational value to the trip by asking them to name the animals they saw and something they learned about each of them.

 Kids are sponges, so don’t be hard on yourself about finding the fanciest field trip destinations.
 There’s a learning opportunity almost everywhere you turn, so once you’ve checked off these six ideas, you’ll probably think of many more!
 Share your ideas with us on Instagram and Facebook.
 We love to repost our homeschool moms’ ideas for everyone else in the Abeka community to see.